 All Directors are given appropriate training on induction and following their appointment are encouraged to attend events, seminars and training courses to maintain an up to date knowledge of the industry and the regulatory framework within which the Society operates.

-The Chair, with the assistance of the Chief Executive in his role as Secretary, ensures that all Directors receive clear, timely and accurate information for the effective conduct of business, including an established list of items for review and regular financial updates.
+The Chair, with the assistance of the Society Secretary, ensures that all Directors receive clear, timely and accurate information for the effective conduct of business, including an established list of items for review and regular financial updates.